-EFSA will support the decisions of risk managers at European and Member State level, via actionable and trustworthy scientific advice.
+EFSA, via transparent, actionable and trustworthy scientific advice, will support the decisions of risk managers at European and Member State level.

-This will be done in partnership with Member States organisations and other EU agencies; through open dialogue with consumers, food and feed businesses, the academic community and all other interested parties, and in cooperation with international bodies and Third Country Risk Assessors.
+This will be done in partnership with Member States organisations and other EU agencies; through open dialogue with consumers, food and feed businesses, the academic community and all other interested parties (both public and private), and in cooperation with international bodies and Third Country Risk Assessors.